nudomarinero/simulation/README.md

 The software depends on several Python modules that are already installed in the LOFAR clusters.

-At the moment it can be found in the directory ~montes/xmm/simulations.
+At the moment it can be found in the directory ~montes/xmm/simulation.
-It is a git repository so you can obtain a copy using: git clone ~montes/xmm/simulations
+It is a git repository so you could obtain a copy using: git clone ~montes/xmm/simulation but you do not need to do that in order to run the software.

 Usage of simulate.py
 --------------------